• Art Magazine

 If the technology and its algorithms are properly used, you can become an enriching working partner to complete creative projects even more according to your own ideas.
 Creative ideas can try out more daring ideas and give designs a chance that could otherwise end as a betting time.
 The technology is able to generate its own designs, so that there is a gross impression of what it could look like in the end.

-All of this happens within seconds, so that the designer can quickly see which design direction he wants to take.
-In the meantime, however, a unique art genre has also formed around the AI, which is also on platforms such as Deviantart against mirrors t.
+All of this happens within seconds, allowing the designer to quickly see which design direction they want to pursue.
+Meanwhile, a unique art genre has also developed around AI, which is reflected on platforms like DeviantArt .

 In the meantime, a unique art genre has formed around artificial intelligence.